Sathish1110/Gemini-Chatbot/README.md

 Made with gemini API

-You need to add your api
+You need to add your api to the variable API_KEY